2018 FIFA World Cup: Budget

 Scale model of the Volgograd Arena whose construction began in 2015.

 At an estimated cost of over $14.2 billion as of June 2018, the 2018 FIFA event was the most expensive World Cup in history, surpassing the $11.6 billion cost of the 2014 FIFA World Cup in Brazil.

-The Russian government had originally earmarked a budget of around $20 billion, which was later slashed to $10 billion, for World Cup preparations.
+The Government of Russia had originally earmarked a budget of around $20 billion, which was later slashed to $10 billion, for World Cup preparations.
 Half was spent on transportation infrastructure.
 As part of the program to prepare for the 2018 FIFA World Cup, a federal sub-program—"Construction and Renovation of Transport Infrastructure"—was implemented with a total budget of ₽352.5 billion (rubles), with ₽170.3 billion coming from the federal budget, ₽35.1 billion from regional budgets, and ₽147.1 billion from investors.
 The biggest item of federal spending was the aviation infrastructure costing ₽117.8 billion.
 Construction of new hotels was a crucial area of infrastructure development in World Cup host cities.
 Costs continued to mount as preparations were underway.

 Infrastructure spending

 Platov International Airport in Rostov-on-Don was upgraded with automated air traffic control systems.
 Modern surveillance, navigation, communication, control, and meteorological support systems were also installed.
-Koltsovo Airport in Yekaterinburg was upgraded with radio-engineering tools for flight operation and received a second runway.
+Koltsovo International Airport in Yekaterinburg was upgraded with radio-engineering tools for flight operation and received a second runway.
 Saransk Airport received a new navigation system; two new hotels were constructed in the city—the Mercure Saransk Centre (Accor Hotels) and Four Points by Sheraton Saransk as well as few other smaller accommodation facilities.
 In Samara, new tram lines were laid.
 Khrabrovo Airport in Kaliningrad was upgraded with radio navigation and weather equipment.
 Renovation and upgraded radio-engineering tools for flight operations was completed in the Moscow, Saint Petersburg, Volgograd, Samara, Yekaterinburg, Kazan and Sochi airports.
-On 27 March, the Russian Ministry of Construction Industry, Housing and Utilities Sector of reported that all communications within its area of responsibility had been commissioned.
+On 27 March, the Ministry of Construction, Housing and Utilities of Russia reported that all communications within its area of responsibility had been commissioned.
 The last facility commissioned was a waste treatment station in Volgograd.
 In Yekaterinburg, where four matches were hosted, hosting costs increased to over ₽7.4 billion, exceeding the ₽5.6 billion rubles originally allocated from the state and regional budget.